Growing ginger in a pot is easy! It’s a great idea if you live in a cool temperate climate or you don’t have plenty of space.

 Pests and Diseases

 Pests including white grub, shoot borer, shoot boring weevil attack the ginger plant.
-It is also attacked by bacterial wilt, soft rot, dry rot and leaf spot viruses.
+It’s also get affected by bacterial wilt, soft rot, dry rot, and leaf spot viruses.
 It is highly recommended to keep the plant safe from these diseases and pests.